-However, magnesium has to be one of the very most important nutrients for our overall health.
+However, magnesium is one of the most important nutrients for our overall health.

-On the positive side, cocoa powder is one of the best dietary sources of magnesium in the world, providing 125% of the RDA per 100 grams (1).
+On the positive side, cocoa powder is one of the world’s best dietary sources of magnesium, providing 125% of the RDA per 100 grams (1).

 Concerning the importance of this mineral, recent research has found that;

 - Higher circulating levels of magnesium is adversely associated with cardiovascular disease, and further research is investigating magnesium’s role as a preventative agent (11).

 - A systematic review demonstrated that higher serum magnesium levels are associated with a lower risk of metabolic syndrome (12).